LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part1.md

 # Proof of work

 The proof of work is used to make inserting blocks into the blockchain difficult.
+This serves two main purposes:
-This is so the network can perform verifications without people spamming it with millions of blocks committed at once.
+1. It prevents people spamming the networks with millions of blocks committed at once.
+2. It functions as a lottery so the person claiming the reward for mining changes each time.

+The first is so that the network has time to verify blocks, and the second is to prevent a single entity from controlling all the mined coins
+(but [mining pools][mining-pools] dominate it anyway).
-But this is a private blockchain, so you _can_ spam it if you want to.
+But this is a private blockchain, so there are no rewards and you _can_ spam it if you want to.

 That said, I have included a proof of work algorithm for completeness.
 I have implemented the _exact_ same algorithm as Bitcoin.
-Now that we understand hashes, it is easy to understand it: the block hash must be less than a certain number.
+It is: the block hash must be less than a certain number.
 Equivalently, the block hash must start with $n$ zeros in binary form, or $n/4$ zeros in hexadecimal form.
 To get it to this, we can set a free value called `Nonce`, add dummy files to the block, or make it at a different time.
 Essentially, we shoot in the dark and hope for the best.[^PoW]